48 Room Organization Ideas

 1. Craft Room Organization Ideas

 Craft rooms are notoriously cluttered and messy.
-Those who are the creative and crafty types tend to get a reputation for being disorganized and messy.
+Those who are creative and crafty types tend to get a reputation for being disorganized and messy.
 This is an unfair generalization.
-Having your craft room organized will help you know what supplies you have and get started on your next project quicker.
+Having your craft room organized will help you know what supplies you have and get started on your next project quickly.

 The key to organizing your craft room is to start with the type of craft supplies you have.
 If you have tons of small bits, like glitter, beads, or buttons, then jars or small drawers are the way to go.
 Larger supplies like washi tape, paints, and markers can get organized into drawers or Tupperware easily.
-The largest of supplies, like fabric and skeins of yarn, can get organized into bins or on shelves.
+The largest of supplies, like fabric and skeins of yarn, can be organized into bins or on shelves.

 Now that you have a way to store everything, you need a place to put these containers.
 You could mount several shelves in a craft closet.
 Or you could place an entire shelving unit as a wall organizer.
 A pegboard is also great for hanging your most used tools easily within reach.

-2. Laundry Room Organization Ideas
+2. Tidy Solutions for Your Laundry Room

 The laundry room is typically a small room, which makes it all the more critical that it stays organized.
 The first thing to do is take stock of where your washer and dryer are.
 You’ll need to work around their placement.
 Skip the wire racks and shelving that can look a bit industrial.